pvp-45/k8s-mongo-deployment/README.md

     ```bash
     http://<minikube-ip>:30100
-Replace <minikube-ip> with the output of minikube ip.
+Replace <minikube-ip> with the output of "minikube ip"

 ---